 Buzz Aldrin

 Who was Buzz Aldrin?
-In this article, I will dig into the life and biography of Buzz.
-He was selected by NASA in 1963 into the third group of astronauts.
-He was also the first with a doctorate and became known as “Dr. Rendezvous.”
+In this article, I will explore Buzz’s life and biography.
+In 1963, NASA selected him as part of the third group of astronauts.
+He was also the first to obtain a doctorate and became known as “Dr. Rendezvous.”
 The docking and rendezvous techniques he devised for spacecraft in Earth and lunar orbit became critical to the Gemini and Apollo programs’ success and are still practiced today.

 Apollo 11 Astronaut Edwin Eugene Aldrin Jr. was one of the first people to walk on the Moon.
 Buzz set foot on the Moon at 03:15:16 on July 21, 1969 (UTC), nineteen minutes after flight commander Neil Armstrong first touched the surface.